Pavlova: Preparation and consumption

 Pavlova has a crisp and crunchy outer shell, and a soft, moist marshmallow-like centre, in contrast to meringue which is usually solid throughout.
 It has been suggested the addition of cornflour is responsible for the marshmallow centre, although it has been debated that the cornflour is just another egg white stabiliser in addition to the acid.

 Pavlova is traditionally decorated with a topping of whipped cream and fresh soft fruit such as kiwifruit, passionfruit, and strawberries.
 Factory-made pavlovas can be purchased at supermarkets and decorated as desired.
 A commercial product is available that includes pre-mixed ingredients for baking the meringue shell, requiring only the addition of water and sugar.

 Leftover decorated pavlova can be refrigerated overnight, but the dessert will absorb moisture and lose its crispness.
 Undecorated pavlova can be left overnight in the oven, or for several days in an airtight container, to be decorated when ready.

+New Zealand pavlova is more likely to have kiwifruit.
+In Australia, pavlova often has passionfruit and sometimes pineapples.
+In Britain it is more likely to have strawberries.
+Older versions of pavlova would have walnuts.